svc-bi-concepts/test-mkdocs/docs/data-visualization.md

     ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz7.png)

-Repeat this process to add more tiles to your dashboard.
+Repeat this process by clicking on `+` in the top left to add more tiles to your dashboard.

 ---